 Implementation/Feasibility of Universal Screening

-This study is the first to describe the prevalence of routine IHC/MSI colorectal tumor testing practices among U.S. cancer programs.
-A survey was sent to 39 NCI-designated comprehensive cancer centers (CCCs) and 100 randomly selected community hospital cancer programs.
+In the first study to describe the prevalence of routine IHC/MSI colorectal tumor testing practices among U.S. cancer programs, a survey was sent to 39 NCI-designated comprehensive cancer centers (CCCs) and 100 randomly selected community hospital cancer programs.
 The overall response rate was 50%.
-Seventy-one percent of NCI-CCCs were performing IHC/MSI versus between 15-36% of programs in the community.
+Seventy-one percent of NCI-CCCs were performing IHC/MSI versus 15%-36% of programs in the community.
 Potential barriers to implementation of routine testing include the need for information and education for programs that are contemplating testing, and the importance of understanding issues with patient participation and follow-up.
 None of the programs currently performing reflex IHC/MSI required a separate informed consent.
 Routine testing of IHC/MSI on colorectal tumors is an emerging standard of care with the NCI-CCCs leading the field.

-The authors screened 1040 consecutive colorectal cancer cases for IHC (MLH1, MSH2, MSH6) and MSI.
+The authors screened 1,040 consecutive colorectal cancer cases for IHC (MLH1, MSH2, MSH6) and MSI.
 After those with promoter methylation were identified, 62 (6%) patients had an abnormal result.
-38 had germ-line testing in which a mutation was identified in 25 (65.8%).
+Thirty-eight had germline testing in which a mutation was identified in 25 (65.8%).
 Bethesda criteria were not met in 23 of the 62 (37%) patients with an abnormal result.
-The authors recommend screening for LS in all patients with CRC, as 37% of possible Lynch cases would be missed by use of the Bethesda criteria alone.
+The authors recommend screening for Lynch Syndrome in all patients with CRC, as 37% of possible Lynch cases would be missed by use of the Bethesda criteria alone.
 The authors recommend using both IHC and MSI as there can be a discordant result rate of up to 10%.
 Additionally, the uptake of germline genetic testing was lower in elderly patients and those without a family history of CRC, so these patients should be better educated about the benefits of genetic testing.

-C. Bellcross CA, Bedrosian SR, Daniels E, et al. Implementing screening for Lynch syndrome among patients with newly diagnosed colorectal cancer: summary of a public health/clinical collaborative meeting.
+Bellcross CA, Bedrosian SR, Daniels E, et al. Implementing screening for Lynch Syndrome among patients with newly diagnosed colorectal cancer: summary of a public health/clinical collaborative meeting.
 Genet Med.
 2012;14:152-162.
 [Abstract]

-D. Schofield L, Grieu F, Goldblatt J, et al. A state-wide population-based program for detection of lynch syndrome based upon immunohistochemical and molecular testing of colorectal tumours.
+Schofield L, Grieu F, Goldblatt J, et al. A state-wide population-based program for detection of Lynch Syndrome based upon immunohistochemical and molecular testing of colorectal tumours.
 Fam Cancer.
 2012;11:1-6.
 [Abstract]

-In 2008, Western Australia implemented state-wide routine MSI and/or IHC testing on tumors from all patients diagnosed with CRC under <60 years of age as a first screen to identify individuals with Lynch syndrome.
-IHC was performed by 5 major pathology labs and tumors showing loss of MMR expression were sent to a single laboratory for MSI testing and BRAF analysis.
-Over a 2 year period, 270 cases were referred for MSI testing and 45 were eligible for germline testing.
+In 2008, Western Australia implemented statewide routine MSI and/or IHC testing on tumors from all patients diagnosed with CRC under age 60 as a first screen to identify individuals with Lynch Syndrome.
+IHC was performed by five major pathology labs, and tumors showing loss of MMR expression were sent to a single laboratory for MSI testing and BRAF analysis.
+Over a two-year period, 270 cases were referred for MSI testing and 45 were eligible for germline testing.
 Results of germline testing indicated that the majority of LS cases were being identified in this region of Australia using routine, prospective MSI/IHC screening.